2024 Fixed Rate Home Loan Awards

 Canstar’s Customer Satisfaction Awards are for providers, recognising institutions with the most satisfied customers overall based on consumer surveys.

 As Australia’s biggest financial comparison site*, Canstar compares more than 775 brands across more than 30 finance categories.
 Each of Canstar’s Star Ratings and Awards uses a unique methodology that is brought together by our expert Research team, with products analysed based on price and features.
-The top 10% of products are recognised with a 5-Star Rating.
 You can find out more about how Canstar’s value-based rating system works.

 For media enquiries, commentary or analysis about Canstar’s Star Ratings and Awards, including our Outstanding Value Awards or Customer Satisfaction Awards, please contact our Corporate Affairs team.